This post may contain affiliate links.

 • So, with minimal time, you have an elegant brown butter sauce that is beyond delish to use for ravioli or any pasta you choose!

-Pasta with vegetables in a skillet
+Pasta with Brussels sprouts in a skillet with wooden spoon.

 Brussels Sprouts Pasta: Next-Level Upgrades